Country: India

 Country: United Kingdom

-Debbie is the author of three 'systematic synthetic phonics' programmes validated by the Department for Education in England.
-She provides practical advice for parents, teachers, trainers, politicians and publishers, and also provides phonics consultancy services internationally for schools and universities.
+Debbie Hepplewhite is the author of three ‘systematic synthetic phonics' programmes validated by the Department for Education in England.
+She provides practical advice for parents, teachers, trainers, politicians and publishers, and also offers phonics consultancy services to schools and universities internationally.

 Debbie advised the UK parliamentary inquiry 'Teaching Children to Read' (March 2005) and Sir Jim Rose's 'Independent review of the teaching of early reading' (Final Report, Jim Rose, March 2006).
 She is the founder of the International Foundation for Effective Reading Instruction.
-In 2012, Debbie was awarded an MBE in the Queen's New Years Honours L for Services to Education.
+In 2012, Debbie was awarded an MBE in the Queen's New Year Honours List for Services to Education.

 Debbie Hepplewhite brings together decades of rich and varied teaching and teacher-training experience, along with her political advocacy for phonics provision grounded in decades of international research into reading, spelling, and writing in English.
 Her extensive work in designing phonics resources and programmes has given her deep insight into how best to support all stakeholders in practical and impactful ways.